 Because it’s the steamed milk that creates the art itself, your milk must be just foamy enough to stay intact on your latte, but not so big and bubbly that it overwhelms the coffee.
-Too many bubbles may mean you’re letting too much air into the liquid as you steam, and too few bubbles will break the crema immediately, leaving your drink with no surface for a design to sit on.
+Too many bubbles may mean you’re injecting too much air into the liquid as you steam, and too few bubbles will break the crema immediately, leaving your drink with no surface for a design to sit on.

 Your favorite barista didn’t master the tulip or rosetta on day one, and chances are, you won’t, either.

-Like any other skill, learning to make latte art is a process that requires both patience and perseverance, so you’ll need to fire up the espresso maker and get your steaming wand ready to go as often as possible, and before long, you’ll be pouring like a pro!
+Like any other skill, learning to make latte art is a process that requires both patience and perseverance, so you’ll need to fire up the espresso maker and get your steaming wand ready to go as often as possible and before long, you’ll be pouring like a pro!